 Location hosts are to be requested to post the latest information bulletins on emergency boards and any other available conspicuous location (eg doors, windows, tills).
 Notices can be emailed and printed by location hosts or printed copies should be provided for posting.
 In the event that locations are inaccessible for any reason, the EOC staff shall arrange for information bulletins to be posted in appropriate conspicuous locations.

 4.3.4 Phone-out Notices

-For events affecting specific areas, such as a tsunami event, 'recognized areas of concern', call-out notification lists may be used to notify affected residents or businesses.
+For events affecting specific areas, such as a tsunami event, and recognized areas of concern, call-out notifications may be done specifically to the potentially affected residents or businesses.